-Note This section discusses access to Oracle archived redo logs that are stored as file-system files.
-If the archived redo logs are stored using the Oracle ASM, see "Automatic Storage Management" on page 64 for details.
+Note This section discusses how to access Oracle archived redo logs that are stored as file-system files.
+If the archived redo logs are stored using the Oracle ASM, see "Automatic Storage Management" on page 62.

 Replication Agent for Oracle requires the following settings in your Oracle database: